-The Campus Health Center provides a wide range of health care services to currently enrolled students including, but not limited to physicals, men's and women's wellness exams, illness visits, and STI & HIV testing, treatment, and health counseling.
+The Campus Health Center provides a wide range of health care services to currently enrolled students including, but not limited to physicals, wellness exams, illness visits, and sexual health testing and treatment.
 The CHC accepts insurance, offers reduced fees, and provides some free services.

 Location: 306 Education Building

-The Counseling and Testing Center provides free comprehensive mental health services for students and the local community as part of an advanced graduate educational program in which counselors-in-training serve under licensed professional faculty supervision.
-The Counseling Center offers both individual and group counseling.
+The Counseling and Testing Center provides free comprehensive mental health services as part of an advanced graduate educational program in which counselors-in-training serve under licensed professional faculty supervision.
+The Counseling Center offers individual and group counseling.

 The WSU Psychology Clinic serves as the training facility for the Department of Psychology Ph.D. program in Clinical Psychology.
 The clinic provides affordable psychological assessment and treatment to students, staff, and the local community on a sliding-fee scale - No insurance accepted.

 The Office of Equal Opportunity (OEO) is responsible for the implementation of the University's Non-Discrimination/Affirmative Action Policies.
 The OEO follows the procedures under the Discrimination and Harassment Complaint Process to ensure that employees and students are not discriminated against in employment, educational programs and activities on the basis of race, color, sex (including gender identity), national origin, sexual orientation, familial status, marital status, height, weight, disability or veteran status.
 Any member of the campus community, including students, staff, and faculty, may file a complaint with the OEO.

 Location: 301 Student Center Building